octosteve/slide_hero/README.md

 `#code` must be nested in a slide.
 It loads any code file in the same directory as the file.

+**note**

+    presentation "My Presentation" do
+      slide "A slide" do
+        note "Remind them to shower"
+      end
+    end

+`#note` must be nested in a slide.
+These will show up on speaker's notes.

 #### Animation

 Animation for points are supported.